delasign/swiftui-starter-project/README.md

 ### SwiftData
 1. <a href="https://delasign.com/blog/swiftui-swiftdata-quick-start-guide/?utm=swiftui-starter-project">SwiftUI SwiftData Quick Start Guide 🔗</a>
+2. <a href="https://delasign.com/blog/how-to-use-swiftdata-in-a-singleton-within-a-swiftui-app/?utm=swiftui-starter-project">How to use SwiftData in a Singleton within a SwiftUI app 🔗</a>

 ## Async / Await
 1. <a href="https://delasign.com/blog/swift-async-await/?utm=swiftui-starter-project">How to use async and await in Swift projects 🔗</a>